AndraxDev/speakgpt-on-wsa/README.md

 # SpeakGPT Google Chrome integration

+> [!WARNING]
+>
+> All code in this repository is experiment.
+Currently SpeakGPT for Windows is deprecated and will be removed starting from release 4.3.
+Windows version has been replaced with SpeakGPT Web.
+Learn more info at: https://assistant.teslasoft.org

 This repo will allow you to run SpeakGPT on your Windows Computer + Access SpeakGPT directly from Google Chrome

 ## Installation